koenighotze/Hotel-Reservation-Tool/Readme.md

 # JEE7 Demo and Quickstart

-This project shows some basic JEE7 technologies using a simple guestbook use case.
+This project shows some basic JEE7 technologies using the domain of hotel reservation and booking as a naive example.
+Obviously, all aspects could have been implemented more efficiently using other technologies, but keep in mind that this serves as the foundation of a training session.

 ## Quick Start